cpbirch/balls/README.md

 3. Red is broken.
 4. Orange is building after being Red.

+### Events
+Purpose of these events are to get your attention to too many broken builds.

+1. Glitch effect.
+2. Red alerts

 ### UI Controls

 1. Sound selection when build goes Red.